ShaikImamPasha/Namaste-Recat-Js-Web-Series/Let's_get_Hooked_Chapter_5/Theory/Theory.md

 #### ✔️it is normal js utility function given by tha facebook developers (react).
 ### 4.Why do we need a useState Hook?
 #### ✔️useState is a React Hook and gives tha two parameter resultes as a array.
-#### ✔️one is a state vairable which is maintain tha state of function component and when tha state value is upadated then re-render tha ui(particulare updated elementes).
+#### ✔️one is a state vairable which is maintain tha state of function component and when tha state value is upadated then re-render tha component and ui(particulare updated elementes).
 #### ✔️another one is function which is used to update tha value of state vairable.
 ```
 import {useState} from "react";